RussellArvin/wifi-connections-server/README.md

 # wifi-connections-server
-Server code for wifi-connection application.

-# This is currently a work in progress
+The following is server code for my wifi scanning application.
+The application scans for newly connected devices to your wifi network every minute and sends data to DynamoDB upon detecting a new connection.
+Data is also sent to DynamoDB upon a disconnection.